Ladvien/ladvien.github.io/_posts/2017-07-06-most-recent-assessment.md

 However, notice there are still rows for Bob?
 These aren't _technically_ duplicates.
 A duplicate is when there are two rows where items in every column are exactly the same.
 But in the case of the dataframe above, notice how the **ProjectEntryID** and **EntryDate** columns for Bob's records are different?

 As stated before, this is carried forth from Bob having two HUD Entry Assessments.
 But to the people whom we are going to present these data, it looks like duplicates.
 This is a problem because it will be seen as sloppy work (but remember, it's not.
-It's merely a technical artefact)
+It's merely a technical artefact).

 Who cares!
 How do we get rid of it?